HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/index.rst

    and gallery evidence.
-2. :doc:`workflows/index` explains which operation writes to those folders: overview for data identity cards, simulation for one persisted run, testbed for controlled variants, calibration for repeated candidate runs, batch for regional campaigns, and comparison for shared-case solver contrasts.
+2. :doc:`workflows/index` explains which operation writes to those folders: overview for data identity cards, simulation for one persisted run, testbed for controlled variants and regional campaigns, calibration for repeated candidate runs, and comparison for shared-case solver contrasts.
 3. Topic guides such as :doc:`mesh`, :doc:`comparison`, and :doc:`calibration`
    should only route users to scientific, gallery, and architecture details;
    they should not duplicate the workflow walkthroughs.